 THE MIYOTA 9 SERIES

-New to our 2020 collection is the Miyota 9 series of movements.
+Beginning in 2020, we transitioned to using the Miyota 9 series of movements.
 Just like the Seiko NH series used in previous generations, it rates highly in terms of performance for the price.
 There were a few factors that made us decide to update the movements: the first and main reason is its thinness.
 At only 3.9mm (Seiko's NH series is 5.32mm thick) it allows us to be more flexible in design, and make our models more true to their distinct personalities.

 The second factor is feedback we had received from those wanting a sleeker look and more ease in wearing.
 But such requirements do come at a higher cost.
 The Miyota 9 is considerably more expensive to manufacture than the Seiko NH series (and its predecessor, the Miyota 8 series), because of its thinness and higher beat rate (28800 bph vs. 21600 bph), which gives the seconds hand a smoother sweep, and helps with timekeeping accuracy.

 The no-date variant of the 9015, it can also be used as an open-heart movement.
-Because of its high hands clearance, we use it on the Neptune Series III and Falcon Series II for thick applications of lume on their dials.
+Because of its high hands clearance, we use it on no-date models with thick applications of lume on their dials.

 The same movement as the 9015, but with lower hands clearance to maximize its thinness spec.